The Awning

 Pried the edge of the old tin roof up and worked the shingle under it

-Likewise a full length 6” strip of flashing and one heck of a lot of clear silicone
+Likewise a full length 6 inch strip of flashing and one heck of a lot of clear silicone

-Reattached the tin with my glue-toothpick-screw recipe through tin, flashing & shingle
+Reattached the tin with my glue-toothpick-screw recipe through tin, flashing and shingle

-Nailed the flashing through shingle into the old ply roof.
+Nailed the flashing through the shingle into the old plywood roof.
 The ends were screwed in

 More tape where the extension meets the metal and canvas.
 Then all was primed